 Physical, sexual, and psychological violence does not spare many women in Afghanistan.
 87% of the over fifteen million Afghan women have experienced some form of violence in their lives.
 Herat, the second most populated province in western Afghanistan is no different.
 It has one of the highest rates of violence against women and girls of the country, but just a few of these crimes are reported.
 Too often this is because there is simply no one to whom they are able to turn.

 Amina Ehrary, a Herat resident and a 42-year-old mother of three, was determined to change this.
-Having spent most of his life fighting for women's rights, she now runs her own women counseling center where she advises, supports and gets access to justice for survivors of gender-based violence.
+Having spent most of her life fighting for women's rights, she now runs her own women counseling center where she advises, supports and gets access to justice for survivors of gender-based violence.

 Amina’s tireless efforts to change the lives of women has transformed her into a role model for other women and someone the community trusts.